(A card game for five players)

 When all cards have been played the hand is scored according to how well the players have met the demands of the Quest.

 - 1 correct = 1 point

 - 5 correct = 15 points.

 Points scored by a partnership are credited to both players (i.e. they are not split).

 The five Quest cards are set aside.
 The Dealer moves one player to the left and Partnerships are changed as stated above.
 As before, after the Dealer has declared the Trump Suit or No Trumps five new cards are turned from the top of the Quest Pack.

-Players will probably have to change seats for this final deal.
-Ties (it only matters if the players are currently in 3rd and 4th positions) are broken in favour of the player who had the highest score in the most recent deal.
+(Ties are broken in favour of the player who had the higher score in the most recent deal.)

 The Origin of CHINKWAY

 Having invented a number of games, some of which have been published, I considered that the ultimate challenge for any self-styled 'games inventor' was to invent a good game that could be played with normal playing cards (as opposed to special cards).
 Because our group has favourite card games for 3, 4 and 6 players I decided that my aim should be a game specifically for 5 players.